GP-Stanley/tech264_python/functions/make_functions.md

 * Here is the code to call the function:
   * greet("Susan")
 * You need to write the function
-* Make sure the print statement in your function uses concatentation (ie. +) rather than an f-string
+* Make sure the print statement in your function uses concatenation (ie. +) rather than an f-string
 * Output should be:
   * Hello, my name is Susan.

 ```python
 def greet(name):                            # name the argument in ().
     print("Hello, I am " + name + ".")

 greet("Susan")                              # call the function.
                                             # Output: Hello, I am Susan.
 ```